 Step-by-step directions

-8. Cut bars in the pan while still warm, but do not remove from pan until fully cooled.
+- Cut the bars.
+Dust top with powdered sugar then cut the bars while still warm, but do not remove from pan until fully cooled.

 Expert Tips and Recipe FAQS

-Just like my daughter’s milestones, my baking has evolved.
+My baking has evolved since I started this blog back in 2008.
 But these lemon bars remain in my arsenal when I need a quick dessert that I know my guests will love.

 Some people swear by Meyer lemons.
 I have made lemon bars with all varieties of lemons and they turned out fantastic.
 I’ve also made these with Bearss limes.
 Another family favorite are my kumquat bars.

 Unlike the classic jiggly lemon bar, these bars have a crispy crust on top of the lemon filling.
 You did not make a mistake.
-This is the way the recipe is supposed to turn out.
+This is the way the recipe is supposed to turn out and what makes this lemon bars so unique.

 Blueberry Lemon Bars